Britpop (Robbie Williams album): Singles

 On 21 May 2025, alongside the announcement of the album and tease of the album cover artwork, Williams released the lead single, "Rocket".
 The single features English rock guitarist, and Black Sabbath co-founder and member, Tony Iommi.
 The single debuted at number 36 on the UK Singles Sales Chart.
 A ballad-style reworking of the single, retitled "Pocket Rocket", was released on 13 June 2025.

 Williams, who was named the FIFA Music Ambassador on 14 June 2025, and Laura Pausini released "Desire" as the official FIFA anthem on 11 July 2025.
-They performed the song live in the 2025 FIFA Club World Cup final two days later.
+They performed the song live in the 2026 FIFA Club World Cup final two days after its second release featuring Nicole Scherzinger.
 The single is set to be included in the deluxe edition of Britpop.

 On 18 July 2025, "Spies" was released as the second single.

 On 21 August 2025, "Human" was released as the third single; the song features Mexican pop duo Jesse & Joy.

 On 10 October 2025, "Pretty Face" was released as the fourth single; it became the album's best performing single, charting at number 14 on the UK Singles Downloads Chart.
+The official music video was released on 6 November 2025.

+"All My Life" was released as the fifth single on 16 January 2026, alongside the release of an official lyric video.

+Commercial performance

+Britpop became Williams' sixteenth number one album on the UK Albums Chart, surpassing The Beatles as the act with the most UK number one albums.
+The album also debuted at numbers one, four and three, on the UK Album Sales, Downloads and Vinyl charts, respectively.

 Tour

-Williams' Britpop Tour in promotion of the album began in Edinburgh on 31 May 2025, and concluded in Athens on 2 October 2025.
+Williams' Britpop Tour in promotion of the album began in Edinburgh on 31 May 2025, and will conclude in Mexico City on 7 October 2026.

-Following the Britpop Tour, Williams announced that he would perform the album in full with his 1997 debut album Life thru a Lens at the Dingwalls in Camden Town in a show called Long 90's on 9 October 2025, before touring the UK in 2026 at Glasgow Barrowlands (4 February), Liverpool Olympia (6 February), o2 Brixton Academy (8 February) and Wolverhampton Civic Hall (9 February).